postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/code-scope.md

 ### Run-time code

-_Run-time code_ is the code that you are used too: it compiles to a binary assembly and typically executes on the end user's device.
+_Run-time code_ is the code that you are used to: it compiles to a binary assembly and typically executes on the end user's device.
 In a project that does not reference _Metalama.Framework_, all code is considered run-time.

 The entry point of run-time code is typically the _Program.Main_ method.